-In the East (Massachusetts), stay at the prestigious University of Massachusetts (UMass) and see New York City, Boston and Providence.
-Here the universities you’ll visit are UMass, Amherst College, Harvard, MIT, Yale, Columbia, NYU and Brown.
+Stay at the prestigious University of Massachusetts (UMass) and see New York City, Boston and Providence.
+Here the universities you’ll visit are UMass, Amherst College, Harvard, MIT, Yale, Columbia and Brown.

 UMass is an ideal setting for KE programmes.
 The campus in Amherst occupies a very attractive, green setting on the edge of the beautiful New England countryside.
 The town is a 20-minute walk away, or you can take a bus.
 You’ll soon feel very relaxed and comfortable in this environment.